matuzo/HTMHell/hell/adventcalendar/2024/26/index.md

     url: "https://www.linkedin.com/in/davidluhr/"
     link_label: "linkedin.com/in/davidluhr"
 active: true
-intro: "<p>David demonstrates how to apply test-driven development techniques to test HTML across browsers with an accessibility-first workflow.</p>"
+intro: "<p>The Description List element is useful for many common visual design patterns, but is unfortunately underutilized.</p>"
 image: "advent24_26"
 tags: advent2024
 ---

-The Description List (`<dl>`) element is underrated.
+The [Description List (`<dl>`) element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) is useful for many common visual design patterns, but is unfortunately underutilized.

-It's used to group terms with their definitions, but is also a great fit for many common visual design patterns that have a key/value structure, such as product attributes or cards that have several supporting details.
+It was originally intended to group terms with their definitions, but it's also a great fit for other content that has a key/value structure, such as product attributes or cards that have several supporting details.

 Developers often mark up these patterns with overused heading or table semantics, or neglect semantics entirely.
 With the Description List (`<dl>`) element and its dedicated Description Term (`<dt>`) and Description Definition (`<dd>`) elements, we can improve the semantics and accessibility of these design patterns.